-- 15. Position new casing gaskets (157) on casing half (2).
-Set casing half (3) in place.
-Secure it to casing half (2) with capscrews (6).
-Pins are used as a means of locating the position of casing halves. - 16.
-On pumps larger than 3 x 4 thread in capscrews making sure they are placed through eye of swing bolts. - 17.
-Place drain plugs and back in casing halves. - If the casing half (2) was removed from base, see section on installation for proper methods of realigning pump to motor and piping. - 19.
-Replace any flushing or cooling lines that were removed.
-Connect electricity back to motor.
+- 17. Place pins into bearing cartridges.
+Place bearing caps (6) in position and secure with capscrews. - 18 .Position new casing gaskets (157) on casing halve (2).
+Set casing halve (2) in place and secure it to casing halve (3) with capscrews.
+Pins (158B) are used as a means of locating position of the two casing halves. - 19.
+On pumps larger than 4 x 5 x 10, thread in capscrews making sure they are placed through the eyes of swing bolts. - 20.
+Place drain plugs back in the casing halves. - 21.
+If lower casing was removed from the base, see section on Installation for proper methods of realigning pump to motor and piping. - 22.
+Replace any flushing, cooling, by-pass or drain lines that were removed from the pump.
+Connect electricity back to the motor.